-Full-time employees accrue sick leave benefits at the rate of 12 days per year.
-Sick time is accrued per pay period.
-Part-time, Substitute and Seasonal employees accrue sick leave benefits on a pro-rata basis, based on number of hours worked, but at least 1 hour for every 30 hours worked.
+Full-time employees accrue sick leave benefits at the rate of 12 days per year Sick time is accrued per pay period.
+Part-time employees accrue sick leave benefits on a pro-rata basis.

 Use of Sick Leave Benefits

 Employees may use sick leave benefits for the following reasons: